kanjiowl/QR-Encoder-JAVA/README.md

-# Simple QR encoder
+# Java QR Encoder

 A QR code encoder written in Java.
-This is a hobby project with remote likelihood of getting any update.

 Features :
 =================
- * Generate 2D barcode (only version 1) that contain only alphanumeric characters.
+ * Generate 2D barcode/Ver.
+1 QR code containing only alphanumeric characters.

 Limitation(s):
 ================
-  * No interface
+  * No graphical interface
-  * Only supports Alphanumeric mode.
+  * Only supports alphanumeric characters
-  * No capacity table available.
-Version information and relevant parameters are hardcoded.
+  * Missing capacity table---version information and relevant parameters are hardcoded.
   * Can't find the best mask pattern to be used.
-  * No support for "blocking" or "grouping", hence no support for QR Code that requires doing so.
+  * No support for "blocking" or "grouping"
-  * No support for alignment pointers required by high level versions.
+  * No support for alignment pointers required by higher version QR codes.

 References:
 ================